 The Pet Waste Management Initiative launched in 2016 to educate residents about the dangers of pet waste containing certain bacteria, viruses, and parasites that can cause disease in humans and pets when left on the ground, and to affect behavior change and implement best pet waste management practices.
 It includes the production of the Scoop That Poop video, pet awareness programs, and the installation of more than 200 pet waste stations in communities across the County.

 More than 40 collaborating municipalities, and a dozen homeowners and civic associations have established pet waste management programs where they have committed to installing, maintaining, and monitoring pet waste stations and promoting pet waste management with customized educational materials, including the “Scoop That Poop” video.
-Click below to watch.
+Watch the video below.

 The campaign has also helped reduce the amount of nutrient and bacteria pollution from pet waste in local waterways, as well as improve community aesthetics and health.
 DoE encourages the public’s involvement in restoring and protecting water quality.
 The program educates the public about the impacts of their daily activities on the health of their waterways and helps foster a general understanding of watersheds and water quality health, promoting behavior change and support for restoration projects.